 So why begin a tour of our city’s trees by starting with the Norway maple?

-It is for one simple reason – its abundance.
+It is for one simple reason ? its abundance.
+As a tree service in Hamilton we come across this tree often.
 Its sheer numbers cannot help but affect the beauty and habitability of our cities.
 If ever the Norway Maple experienced what Ash trees are currently experiencing with Emerald Ash Borer (EAB), then overnight we would lose much of our city’s canopy.
 Take a short walk down your street and chances are that you have crossed more than one Norway Maple.

 Food For Thought

 Here is an interesting fact you may not know: The maple leaf on your brand new $20 polymer bill shares the closest resemblance to a Norway maple leaf over and above any native species from Canada.
 Whether you choose to applaud this bill as representative of Canada’s multiculturalism or scold it for rejecting Canada’s native vegetation, I will leave that up to you.